nens/threedi-docs/source/a_releasenotes.rst

 Release 3Di Modeller Interface - API Client
 ##############################################

-Users can now run simulations from within the Modeller Interface using the following options:
+Tuesday September 1st we have released a new version of the Modeller Interface with the following options:

 - initial water levels
 - using saved states